Eros/Notion/README.md

 # Todo list and known bugs

 ### Bugs

-1) Rock paper scissors command currently throws an error whenever the user selects scissors, any other emoji works fine
-2) Commands can only be ran if the start of the command has a check whether or not the content starts with config.prefix
+1) Commands can only be ran if the start of the command has a check whether or not the content starts with config.prefix

-   2.1.
-This is also checked in the bot.js file under the command manager
+   1.1) This is also checked in the bot.js file under the command manager